 There are two tax bills during the year, summer and winter.
 The summer bill is issued July 1st and due August 31st to avoid penalty and interest charges.
 The winter bill is issued December 1st and due February 14th to avoid a 3% penalty.
 Eligible taxpayers can defer their summer tax bill.

 Will I receive my property tax bill?

-Yes.
-Tax bills are mailed to all property owners.
-If your bank or their tax collecting service requests your tax bill, they will be mailed a copy and you will be mailed an informational copy only.
-If you are responsible for paying your own taxes and do not receive a bill around July 1st and December 1st, please call the Treasurer's office at 517-424-6549 to make sure the tax bill is being mailed to the correct address.
+Yes, every owner will receive a copy of their tax bill.
+If your bank or mortgage company collects your taxes, your tax bill will go directly to the bank or mortgage company and you will receive an informational copy.
+If you are responsible for paying your own taxes and do not receive a bill around July 1st and December 1st, please call the Treasurer’s office at 517-424-6549 to make sure the tax bill is being mailed to the correct address.

 When is the last day I may pay my taxes at City Hall?